System Design Space

 Design in practice

-Helps account for clock skew in idempotency, ordering, and event deduplication.
+Helps account for clock skew in idempotency, event ordering, and deduplication.

 Decision quality